 - Immediately get the attention of someone else and have them call 911 or hit your personnel panic alarm.
-DO NOT USE MOBILE TELEPHONE OR RADIO. - Never transfer the call to someone else unless the caller requests you to do so. - Listen politely.
+DO NOT USE MOBILE TELEPHONE OR TWO-WAY RADIO as it could affect an armed device. - Never transfer the call to someone else unless the caller requests you to do so. - Listen politely.
 Avoid interrupting the caller. - · Write down the time of the call. - Write down the time the call was terminated.
 DO NOT HANG UP.
 Leave the receiver off the hook. - Write down exact words of the caller if possible.